If your spouse or civil partner dies

 If you become the main carer

 You may be entitled to Child Benefit if you become the main carer for a child of someone who has died.
-Report the death online or by phone or post, and let the Child Benefit Office know:
+Report the death online or by phone or post.
+Let the Child Benefit Office know:

 - the date of the death